pearg/pearg_documentation/content/usage-documentation/running-jobs-with-slurm.md

 sleep 10
 ```

-When using barcoo and snowy, don't forget to `module load` the software you
+When using Spartan, don't forget to `module load` the software you
 need into your environment path.